Methods for Burden Reduction | Homeland Security

 4. Ensure that online forms are optimized for mobile devices

-Mobile responsive electronic forms are critical for equitable access among customers.
+Mobile responsive electronic forms are critical for access among all customers.

 5. Conduct usability testing during the creation and revision process for all forms